JVDEGCR

-What is JVD?
+What is JVDEGCR?

 The execution of a Smart Contract may slow down the exchange function and add non-deterministic factors to trading.
-Even if that compromise could be tolerated, it might be a straightforward idea to introduce a new Virtual Machine specification based on Tendermint, based on the current underlying consensus protocol and major RPC implementation of JVD.
+Even if that compromise could be tolerated, it might be a straightforward idea to introduce a new Virtual Machine specification based on Tendermint, based on the current underlying consensus protocol and major RPC implementation of JVDEGCR.
 But all these will increase the learning requirements for all existing dApp communities, and will not be very welcomed.

-JVD relies on a system with Proof of Authority (PoA) consensus that can support short block time and lower fees.
+JVDEGCR relies on a system with Proof of Authority (PoA) consensus that can support short block time and lower fees.

 Can you tell more about Proof of Staked Authority(PoSA)?
 What is it?